The Fantasy Angels of Deliverance

 Artists have been painting angels for thousands of years.
-From the earliest known paintings dating to the 3rd century to the modern artistic depictions of angelic warriors in Deliverance, one thing is for certain: We’re fascinated with angels.
+From the earliest known paintings dating to the 3rd century to the modern artistic depictions of angelic warriors in Deliverance, one thing is for certain: Cultures around the world are fascinated with angels.

 There are many myths and legends surrounding angels.
 Some are grounded in historical documents and Biblical texts, and others are completely made up for the sake of pop-culture entertainment.